Canon RP vs Nikon D700

 The RP is a recent model that features in the current product line-up of Canon.
-In contrast, the D700 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D700 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon RP Manual (free pdf) or the online Nikon D700 Manual.
+Further information on the features and operation of the RP and D700 can be found, respectively, in the Canon RP Manual (free pdf) or the online Nikon D700 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon RP and the Nikon D700?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS RP: